 Low-fat, fat-free and low-calorie

 Foods with reduced or removed fat content typically have to add ingredients like sugar or "natural flavors" to make it taste good.
 When it comes to dairy products, your body needs the natural fat in the food in order to be able to process the natural sugar properly.

 A ‘low-calorie’ food must have one-third fewer calories than the brand’s original product.
 However, this low-calorie item could still have many unhealthy or artificial ingredients.

 This one is tricky!
 Foods that have zero trans fat in them mean that they have less than .5 grams of trans fat per serving.
 But be sure to check the serving size.
 As we mentioned above, the serving size could be small enough that the food still contains trans fat if you eat more than 1 serving.

-Having a ‘natural’ label doesn’t mean the food resembles anything natural.
-It just indicates that at one point the manufacturer worked with a natural food source, like apples or rice.
+Having a 'natural' label doesn't mean the food resembles anything natural.
+It simply indicates that at one point, the manufacturer worked with a natural food source like apples or rice.

 Whether or not a food product is ‘organic’ depends on how it is grown.
 Foods that are labeled USDA ‘organic’ certification have specific guidelines as to the type of fertilizers, fungicides, and pesticides that can be used, which can’t be genetically modified or radiated.